Who is this article for?

 This article lists some common unsupported configurations.
 Where possible, we offer troubleshooting resources or recommendations for using the Code42 app in a supported manner.

 Our Customer Champions can't assist you with unsupported processes, so you assume all risk of unintended behavior.
-You may want to search our enterprise community for information from other administrators.

 Install the Code42 app to a non-default location

 Run the Code42 app on pre-release operating systems

 The Code42 app is not certified for use on pre-release operating system versions.
 Code42 can't guarantee that the Code42 app will work, or troubleshoot any problems, on alpha, beta, or other pre-release operating systems.
 Many users have found that completely uninstalling and reinstalling the Code42 app may allow the application to function on these systems.

 Run the Code42 app on an ARM processor